RamyQ/Individual_Project/README.md

 # Individual_Project

-In this project worked on bank marketing data.
-Report found in the docx file, and there are three folders for the code, data, and graphs that answers the question about this data.
+In this project, we analyzed marketing data from Portuguese banks to determine whether clients would respond positively to a campaign call and decide to make a deposit.
+The report is found in the docx file, and there are three folders for the code, data, and graphs that answer the question about this data.